Unless you are told otherwise by your doctor, use the gel/cream twice a day after gently washing the affected area.

 |Skin irritation, skin dryness||Apply less of the preparation, or use it less often until the irritation has settled|

-If you experience any other symptoms which you think may be due to the cream/gel, speak with your doctor or pharmacist for further advice.
+If you experience any other symptoms which you think may be due to the metronidazole cream or gel, speak with your doctor or pharmacist for further advice.

 - Keep all medicines out of the reach and sight of children.